 An old Jewish shop owner Mr. Shaddick ('Peter Falk') suddenly finds himself responsible for a little black boy named Herman Washington ('Aaron Meek') trying to escape the chaos of Harlem as...
 See full summary »

-In New York, Janice Templeton is happily married with the executive Bill Templeton and they live in a comfortable and fancy apartment with their eleven year-old daughter Ivy.
+In New York, Janice Templeton is happily married to executive Bill Templeton and they live in a comfortable and fancy apartment with their eleven-year-old daughter Ivy.
 One day, Janice is stalked by a weirdo and she tells her husband.
-Soon the stranger contacts them and invites the couple to meet him in a restaurant.
-Elliot Hoover tells to Janice and Bill that his daughter Audrey Rose died eleven years ago burned in a car crash and her soul would have reincarnated in Ivy's body.
-Bill and Janice believe that Elliot is nuts and Bill tells his lawyer to get a restraining order against Elliot.
-However, Ivy has dreadful nightmares and only Elliot is capable to calm her down.
-When Elliot abducts Ivy, Bill and Janice go to the court to arrest him.
+Soon afterwards the stranger contacts them and invites the couple to meet him in a restaurant.
+Elliot Hoover tells Janice and Bill that his daughter Audrey Rose died eleven years ago, burned in a car crash, and her soul has been reincarnated in Ivy's body.
+Bill and Janice believe that Elliot is nuts, and Bill tells his lawyer to get a restraining order against Elliot.
+However, Ivy has dreadful nightmares and only Elliot is able to calm her down.
+When Elliot abducts Ivy, Bill and Janice go to court to have him arrested.
 But Elliot wants to prove that Ivy and Audrey Rose are the same soul.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil